-Here’s Why The Bill O’Reilly Ad Boycott Just Might Work This Time | Fast Company

 Here’s Why The Bill O’Reilly Ad Boycott Just Might Work This Time

-A news story and flurry of tweets launched a movement aiming to take down a top TV show.
-Is it justice, or the birth of a media-killing monster?

 This time, he just might not survive.
 Fox News ratings king Bill O’Reilly has always weathered controversy, from offensive comments to previous accusations of sexual harassment (both settled out of court).
 None of it hurt his O’Reilly Factor viewership, the biggest for a cable news show in 2016.
 His latest claims antagonized a less-forgiving constituency: his advertisers, at least 20 of whom have now pulled their commercials from the show.
-Such boycotts haven’t usually been effective at dislodging such a powerful TV personality, but the speed of the anti-O’Reilly campaign and the nature of the accusations, may actually get results.
+Such boycotts haven’t usually been effective at dislodging such a powerful TV personality, but the speed of the anti-O’Reilly campaign and the nature of the accusations may actually get results.

 The boycott exploded within days.
 A cadre of Twitter activists, battle-hardened from ongoing campaigns against the Trumps and Breitbart News, swarmed the initial New York Times story about the sexual harassment allegations and put pressure on advertisers to take a stand.
 They did—quickly and vocally.
-Within about 24 hours, over 20 companies— including major players like Allstate, BMW, and T. Rowe Price—pulled their advertising from the O’Reilly Factor and denounced his alleged behaviour.
+Within about 24 hours, over 20 companies— including major players like Allstate, BMW, and T. Rowe Price—pulled their advertising from the O’Reilly Factor and denounced his alleged behavior.
+Within a week, up to 80 advertisers had ditched the show.

 “So many advertisers are not just removing their ads, but giving comments that they typically avoid, or would avoid.
 I mean, they’re making value judgments,” says Angelo Carusone, president of liberal watchdog organization Media Matters for America.
 That Carusone was caught off guard shows how unexpected the reaction was, as he’s long been planning for such a day.
 “I had the @StopOReilly [Twitter] account for seven years, and I just sat on it,” he says.

 Carusone knows of what he speaks.
 Back in 2009, he led an advertising boycott of then-Fox pundit Glenn Beck to counteract the host, whom he claimed had engaged in bullying behavior and spread misinformation about his political targets.
 Based on advertising sales data he collected, Carusone claims that the campaign had a major financial impact on the show that led to Beck’s departure from Fox.
-Carusone also spearheaded a campaign against Rush Limbaugh and though it did not bring down the radio pundit, he claims it still did financial damage.
+Carusone also spearheaded a campaign against Rush Limbaugh, and though it did not bring down the radio pundit, he claims it still did financial damage.
 In the case of O’Reilly, however, Carusone says he’s playing catch-up to other online activists— by following the effort, not leading.

-Perhaps it’s fitting that such an unusual turn of events began on April Fools Day.
+Perhaps it’s fitting that such an unusual turn of events began on April Fools’ Day.
 That’s when New York Times journalists Emily Steel and Michael S. Schmidt published an extensive investigation of claims against O’Reilly.
 They included two previously unknown sexual harassment settlements, one settlement for verbal abuse, a pending lawsuit for sexual harassment, and described yet another account of harassment that didn’t result in a lawsuit.

 No accusations have been proven in court, and O’Reilly hasn’t admitted to any wrongdoing.
 But the preponderance of evidence has been persuasive in the court of public opinion.
 The latest news lands atop a mountain of previous sexual harassment and discrimination charges against Fox leaders including its ousted chairman, Roger Ailes.